 The Honors Thesis is a personalized experience that serves as a stepping stone toward the next stage of your academic or professional career.
-It allows you to work one-on-one with a faculty member to produce a long-term, in-depth project in an area that you’re passionate about.
+It allows you to work one-on-one with a faculty member to create a long-term, in-depth project in an area that you’re passionate about.

-It’s a large final project and, depending on your major, might take the form of a capstone, design project, research paper, or creative work—we’ve even had students write novels.
+Your Honors Thesis is a large final project and, depending on your major, might take the form of a capstone, design project, research paper, or creative work—we’ve even had students write novels.
 No matter the final format of your thesis, you’ll incorporate the knowledge and investigative techniques you learned during your undergraduate career in new directions.
 That can make the project both intimidating and exciting!

 The Honors Thesis is a two-semester commitment that demands a minimum of six units of work.